Individuals with Disabilities in Tucson: Education, Employment, and Earnings in 2022

 Education provides individuals with disabilities the opportunity to acquire skills and knowledge relevant to the job market.

-A study by Bonaccio et al. (2020) showed that people with disabilities still do not experience the same access to work opportunities as do their counterparts without disabilities, despite legislation on diversity in the workplace.
+A study by Bonaccio et al. (2020) showed that people with disabilities still do not have the same access to work opportunities as do their counterparts without disabilities, despite legislation on diversity in the workplace.

-The population of 18- to 64-year-olds in Arizona was 4.1 million in 2022, which encompasses the core working ages for most individuals.
-Employment rates were substantially lower for individuals that had a disability compared to those without, 42.9% and 76.4%, respectively.
+The population of 18- to 64-year-olds in Arizona was 4.2 million in 2022, which encompasses the core working ages for most individuals.
+Employment rates were substantially lower for individuals who had a disability compared to those without, 42.9% and 76.4%, respectively.
 The same held true for the percent working full-time, which was 33.9% for people with a disability compared to 60.6% for those without.
 A larger portion of people with disabilities were not in the labor force compared to those in the labor force - in other words, not looking for work.
 Median earnings for those aged 16 years and older reflect less pay for individuals that have a disability.
-Table 1 highlights select employment characteristics in Arizona for those with and without a disability.
+Table 2 highlights select employment characteristics in Arizona for those with and without a disability.

 Table 2: Employment Characteristics With and Without a Disability in Arizona (2022)

 Arizona's employment rate of 42.9% for individuals with a disability in 2022 was 2.7 percentage points higher than the U.S. at 40.2%.
 Nevertheless, Arizona's rate fell far behind the rate of other states.
 In fact, Arizona ranked 19th out of all states and fifth out of the 10 MAP Dashboard states.
 North Dakota ranked the highest with 55.5% and West Virginia was last with only 30.7% employed.
-Figure 4 highlights the percent of the population with a disability that were employed for the MAP Dashboard states.
+Figure 4 highlights the percent of the population with a disability that was employed for the MAP Dashboard states.

-As illustrated in Figure 6, the employment rate for individuals with disabilities in Arizona witnessed a growth of 9.4% between 2015 and 2022.
-In Tucson, this rate increased by 7.6%, while nationally it rose by 6.2%.
+Figure 6 illustrates the employment rate for individuals with disabilities in the U.S., Arizona, and the Tucson MSA, calculated as the number of disabled people that are employed divided by the total disabled population.
+Arizona witnessed a growth of 9.4% between 2015 and 2022 while, in Tucson, this rate increased by 7.6%.
+The national rate rose by 6.2%.

 Earnings

-Based on the most recent Census data, people with disabilities still lag behind their peers without disabilities in terms of gaining earnings.
+Based on the most recent Census data, people with disabilities still lag behind their peers without disabilities in terms of earnings.
 According to the report 'Disabilities’ by the American Institutes for Research, earnings inequalities clearly exist between people with and without disabilities despite of their level of educational attainment.
 Surprisingly, the gap in earnings inequality widens as educational attainment increases.
 Workers with disabilities earn less than their non-disabled counterparts in terms of hourly, weekly, and monthly earnings.

 The median annual wage for workers with disabilities (population 16 years and over) in the U.S. was $29,382 in 2022.
 Workers without disabilities earned $13,931 more per year on average.
 In 2022, workers with disabilities in the Tucson MSA reported annual median wages of $26,851.
 These median wages were $9,481 lower than those of non-disabled workers and $2,531 lower than the national average (Figure 7).

 In 2022, among 10 western states tracked by the MAP dashboard, six surpassed the national annual median wages for workers with disabilities.
 Washington reported the highest annual median wages ($35,130) and Idaho the lowest ($24,448).
-Employees with disabilities in Arizona earned 3.5 percent more (i.e., $1,018) than the national median salary.
+Employees with disabilities in Arizona earned 3.5% more (i.e., $1,018) than the national median salary.

 The annual median wages for workers with disabilities vary significantly by gender.
 Among 10 western states, women with disabilities have lower median wages than men with disabilities.
 In Arizona, disabled women earned 81.8% of what disabled men did.
 In Utah, disabled women made 62.9.% of what disabled men did (the largest disability gender wage gap).
 In Nevada, disabled women made 82.8% of what disabled men made, the smallest disability gender wage gap amongst tracked states.
 The ratio of male-to-female earnings indicates what a disabled female worker earns compared to the amount a male employee with a disability in the same position would receive.
 The interactive map in Figure 8 visualizes this difference (earnings gap) between male and female workers with disabilities among 10 western states in 2022.